IgniteUI/igniteui-docfx/en/components/map_geographic_scatter_proportional_series.md

 ## Using Scatter Proportional Series

-Use the map component's `GeographicProportionalSymbolSeries` series to plot markers for the geographic points specified by the data in your application.
+Use the map component's `GeographicProportionalSymbolSeries` to plot markers for the geographic points specified by the data in your application.
 This map series can be useful for highlighting points of interest in your particular business case like department stores, warehouses, or offices.
-Additional uses of this map series may be in a fleet management system or a GPS system for dynamic vehicle tracking.
+Also you can use this map series in a fleet management system or a GPS system for dynamic vehicle tracking.

 ### Demo

 <div class="sample-container" style="height: 500px">
-    <iframe id="geo-map-type-scatter-bubble-series-iframe" src='{environment:demosBaseUrl}/maps/ggeo-map-type-scatter-bubble-series' width="100%" height="100%" seamless frameBorder="0" onload="onSampleIframeContentLoaded(this);"></iframe>
+    <iframe id="geo-map-type-scatter-bubble-series-iframe" src='{environment:demosBaseUrl}/maps/geo-map-type-scatter-bubble-series' width="100%" height="100%" seamless frameBorder="0" onload="onSampleIframeContentLoaded(this);"></iframe>
 </div>
 <div>
     <button data-localize="stackblitz" disabled class="stackblitz-btn"   data-iframe-id="geo-map-type-scatter-bubble-series-iframe" data-demos-base-url="{environment:demosBaseUrl}">View on StackBlitz